Update your contact information

 California continues to experience an increase in wildfire risk and a longer wildfire season.
 Find out everything we are doing to improve our electric system.
 Learn more about the Community Wildfire Safety Program.

 PG&E Safety Action Center

 Looking for tips on how to prepare for emergencies and outages?
-Visit our Safety Action Center at safetyactioncenter.pge.com for resources, including how to build an emergency kit and plan.
+Visit our Safety Action Center for more information.

 Disability Disaster Access Program

-We are collaborating with the California Foundation for Independent Living Centers (CFILC) Disability Disaster Access and Resources Program to support the Access and Functional Needs (AFN) community.
-This support for customers with medical or independent living needs includes backup portable batteries, accessible transportation resources, hotel stays, food stipends and more.
-Visit Disability Disaster Access & Resources Program.
+We are collaborating with the California Foundation for Independent Living Centers Disability Disaster Access and Resources Program to support the Access and Functional Needs community.
+Visit the Disability Disaster Access & Resources Program.